Draper Days Parade

 The Draper Days Parade is a celebration held in July to honor the pioneer history of Draper City.

-Date & TimeThe Draper Days Parade is postponed until 2022.
-The parade starts promptly at 9 a.m. and runs for approximately two hours.
+Date & TimeThe Draper Days Parade will be held July 16, 2022.
+The parade starts promptly at 9 AM and runs for approximately two hours.
 This is Draper's largest parade and thousands of people attend this great community event!

 Parade Route Map (PDF)